lindsaywaldrop/firefly_noses/README.md

 You may also regenerate and save each figure as an independent file by changing lines 52 and 56 to read `TRUE`.

-## Contact

-For additional questions, problems, or concerns, please contact Lindsay Waldrop at `waldrop@chapman.edu` or leave an issue on this repository.